 Counselling survivors of spiritual abuse

 Spiritual abuse is a phrase that is not very familiar to most people.
-Indeed I have found that when I say “spiritual abuse” many people seem to hear “sexual abuse”.
+Indeed, I have found that when I say 'spiritual abuse' many people seem to hear 'sexual abuse'.
 While sexual abuse within a faith setting is undoubtedly spiritual abuse, spiritual abuse is something much wider, often much less obvious and much more insidious.

-So what is it?
-The simple answer is that it is “what it says on the tin”: it is abuse of a person’s spirit, a person’s soul, what makes a person their deepest self, the self that they truly are; and it is always in a religious or faith context.
+The simple answer is that it is the abuse of a person’s spirit - a person’s soul, what makes a person their deepest self, the self that they truly are - and it is always in a religious or faith context.

 There are extreme forms of spiritual abuse; ritual sexual abuse and ritual murder do indeed exist, and there are total institutions of a faith or religious nature which are damaging to their members.
-But most spiritual abuse is much less outwardly dramatic than that, just as most domestic abuse is invisible from outside unless you know what you are looking for.
+But most spiritual abuse is much less outwardly dramatic than that, just as most domestic abuse is invisible from the outside unless you know what you are looking for.

-For example, is scientology abusive, or does it genuinely “offer a precise path leading to a complete and certain understanding of one’s true spiritual nature and one’s relationship to self, family, groups, Mankind, all life forms, the material universe, the spiritual universe and the Supreme Being” as the website suggests?
+For example, is Scientology abusive, or does it genuinely “offer a precise path leading to a complete and certain understanding of one’s true spiritual nature and one’s relationship to self, family, groups, Mankind, all life forms, the material universe, the spiritual universe and the Supreme Being” as the website suggests?

-The typical pattern is that a person is drawn in by promises, kindness, acceptance, friendliness, love.
+The typical pattern is that a person is drawn in by promises, kindness, acceptance, friendliness, and love.
 It is only later that the abusive, demanding side appears, the side which is specifically aimed at reducing or destroying a person’s self-esteem and their very identity, using precisely those ties which the “honeymoon period” at the start had created.

-Unless a therapist realises this, she may herself feel disorientated by the client’s reaction.
-The survivor’s mind is saying “There is no such thing as unconditional positive regard.
-Therefore this therapist is faking it, and lying to me for some purpose of her own”.
+Unless a therapist realises this, they themselves may feel disorientated by the client’s reaction.
+The survivor’s mind is saying, “There is no such thing as unconditional positive regard.
+Therefore, this therapist is faking it, and lying to me for some purpose of their own”.
 That is the pattern the survivor is programmed to expect.

-Thus the therapist’s apparent unconditional acceptance will echo the survivor’s experience in the abusive organisation, and could trigger flashbacks; perhaps flashbacks to the first occasion when the façade of loving acceptance “slipped” and turned to criticism and hostility and he suddenly felt totally abandoned by the organisation to which he had given his trust and – literally – his life.
+Thus, the therapist’s apparent unconditional acceptance will echo the survivor’s experience in the abusive organisation, and could trigger flashbacks; perhaps flashbacks to the first occasion when the façade of loving acceptance “slipped” and turned to criticism and hostility and he suddenly felt totally abandoned by the organisation to which he had given his trust and – literally – his life.
 If the therapist is not aware of what is going on, she will find it hard to grasp why the effect of giving unconditional positive regard is as if she were giving the opposite.

 Another thing we must realise when counselling a survivor of spiritual abuse is that if, as Carl Rogers believed, we are helping the person to become “the self he truly is” then we are touching on the very target of the abuse: “the self he truly is”; it is a bit like invading the physical space of a rape victim.
 You will understand this better when you understand the concept of cult pseudo-personality, which is key to the whole subject of spiritual abuse.

 It is a sort of group-think, but systematically imposed; it is aimed at changing the self, or rather, if this is impossible, the self-concept: it is carried out mostly by a programme of thought reform and coercive persuasion.
-Parallels have been drawn with hostage-taking; the process of thought-reform program has also been likened to gaining weight, a few ounces, a half pound, a pound at a time.
-Similarly with brainwashing, each adjustment is slight, but the cumulative effect is a new psychic attitude or mental outlook.
+Parallels have been drawn with hostage-taking; the process of the thought-reform programme has also been likened to gaining weight, a few ounces, a half pound, a pound at a time.
+Similarly, with brainwashing, each adjustment is slight, but the cumulative effect is a new psychic attitude or mental outlook.